p-alom-a/vz_music/README.md

 pinned: false
 ---

-# 🎵 Shazam Visual - Album Cover Search
+# 🎵 Visual Album Cover Search Engine

-Visual search engine for album covers using **CLIP** embeddings and **FAISS**.
+Visual search engine for album covers using **CLIP** embeddings.
 Find similar albums by uploading an image or describing what you're looking for!

 ## 🚀 Features

 - **Search by Image**: Upload an album cover to find visually similar albums
 - **Search by Text**: Describe what you're looking for (e.g., "dark metal album", "red cover")
+- **Genre Filtering**: Filter search results by music genre
-- **Fast Search**: 20,000 albums indexed with FAISS for instant similarity search
+- **Fast Search**: 15,000+ albums indexed for instant similarity search
 - **Powered by CLIP**: OpenAI's CLIP model for multimodal understanding

 ## 🔧 API Endpoints